Stroll in the Ile-de-la-Cité of Paris, 800 year history

 It’s easy.
 All you have to do is stop at a Point of Interest or Relaxation Pause and note its postal address or GPS coordinates, which are clearly indicated in the documents provided.
 Then, of course, return to the same point (or the next one) when you resume your walk.
 So you’re in control of your time and your schedule.

 Of course, it all depends on how brave you are and how tired you are.
 It’s all the easier, and without wasting time, as each new walk generally begins where (or close to) the previous walk ended.
-What’s more, our walks are “reversible”: our software allows you to invert (1 click) the order of the points to be seen on the walk, making it possible to “arrange” the sequence of walks with even greater flexibility.

-The number of VPBY walks available on our site is steadily increasing.
+The number of Visiting Paris by Yourself walks available on our site is steadily increasing.
 We started with 5 walks.
 We’ve now passed the 10 mark.
 We think that twenty or so walks would provide a sufficient network for the tourist part of Paris.
 Click on “List of VPBY walks on our site” (URL) for the latest update.

 If you have questions or are interested by a specific topic, please provide feedback and we will do our best to satisfy